Helen Pickett: Choreography

 Pickett's choreographic debut was in 2005 with the Boston Ballet.
-She has choreographed over forty ballets internationally, including two full-length ballets: Camino Real for the Atlanta Ballet and The Crucible for the Scottish Ballet.
+She has choreographed over sixty ballets internationally, including 5 long form narratives: Camino Real for the Atlanta Ballet, The Crucible for the Scottish Ballet(11), Emma Bovary for The National Ballet of Canada, Crime and Punishment for American Ballet Theater and Lady Macbeth for Dutch National Ballet.

 Pickett was resident choreographer for the Atlanta Ballet from 2012 to 2017.

 The following are some of the repertoires where Pickett's choreography is included: